mimbrown/yaxscript/README.md

   increment,
 } = createCounter();

-// compiles to:
+// in Solid js, compiles to:
 const {
   count,
   increment,
 } = createCounter();
 ```

-In the above example, `count` is now a live signal.
+In the above example, `count` is a live signal.
 Note that the binding pattern *must* match the operator used to make the signal inert.
 It's an error to bind a `readonly` signal to a `readwrite` variable and vice versa.
 This is as much for the developer as for the compiler; there should never be any doubt as to whether the variable you are working with is mutable or not.